Skip to Content

 Although this derivative is more stable than pure vitamin C, it is less effective than L-ascorbic acid since it must be converted to L-ascorbic acid in the skin.

-With that being said, this product still has skin-brightening benefits and other benefits of the antioxidant power of pure vitamin C.
+With that being said, this product still has skin-brightening benefits and other benefits of the antioxidant power of pure vitamin C. A noticeable benefit of this product is its comfortable texture on my skin.

 The serum absorbs very quickly without any stickiness or greasy feeling that may come along with other vitamin C derivatives from The Ordinary.